Skip to main content

 Flow of information between EAM and GNI systems (based on Gartner)

-For companies in network industries like telecommunications and energy, managing vast, geographically dispersed infrastructure presents both technical and business challenges.
+For industries like telecommunications and energy, managing large, geographically dispersed infrastructure presents both technical and business challenges.
 Errors or delays in asset management can lead to significant financial losses, service downtime, and even public safety risks.
 Integrating Enterprise Asset Management (EAM) and Geospatial Network Inventory (GNI) systems offers several key benefits:

 Enhanced Efficiency and Cost Savings